Analysis | Fox Business gives Trump an hour of air time to lie about voter fraud (among other things)

 Again, no evidence that ballots are being sent only to members of one party, a bit of deceit which would be trivial to uncover.
 It’s also not the case that many states have suddenly switched to sending out ballots.
 Only four states and Washington, D.C., have made such a change, and only one — Nevada — was actually close in 2016.

-Trump’s claims about mail carriers misbehaving relies on two incidents.
+Trump’s claims about mail carriers misbehaving rely on two incidents.

 In New Jersey, a mail carrier threw out hundreds of pieces of mail, including blank ballots.
 The charges he faces are centered on his failure to deliver mail, not on fraud.